AlbertStoykov/Nichijou----habit-tracker/README.md

 # Vital---habit-tracker

 Futureproof LAP 2 Portfolio Week Project

-## Example README

-Below is an example of what a README could look like.

-# Assignment 1

 ## Installation & Usage

 ### Installation

-* Clone or download the repo.
+- Clone or download the repo.
-* Open terminal and navigate to `fizzbuzz` folder.
-* Run `npm install` to install dependencies.

 ### Usage

-* Run `npm start` to launch server.
+- Run `./_scripts/startDev.sh` to launch server.
-* Run `npm test` to launch test suite.
+- Run `./_scripts/startDev.sh` to launch test suite.
+- Run `./_scripts/teardown.sh` to reset environment.

+- DO NOT run Dev and Test suite at the same time!

 ## Changelog